 I gathered all of my ingredients and then a little thought came into my head to read the ingredient list on the smoked sausage.
 Double Drat It All!!
 There’s liquid smoke in smoked sausage!
-Did you know that can have gluten in it?
+Did you know some liquid smoke can have gluten in it?
 Yep, there are a few weird things that are considered “hidden gluten.”
-Liquid smoke, most soy sauce, canned beef broth…anything containing caramel color or malt (including normal Rice Crispies) are on the list of no-no’s.
-So my original soup plan became plan B. I made the soup without any meat.
-I put the leftover Italian sausage from the Italian nachos in my bowl and the sliced smoked sausage in the kids’ bowls.
+Liquid smoke, most soy sauce, canned beef broth…anything containing caramel color or malt (including normal Rice Krispies) are on the list of no-no’s.
+So my original soup plan became plan B. I made the soup with Italian sausage.
+My husband pronounced it one of the best soups I have made, so I guess the changes were okay.

 - 3 ribs celery, chopped

 - 2 cups carrots, chopped (mine were matchsticks, but that was a fluke)